Capercaillie

 Tetrao urogallus

-Scotland’s largest and rarest grouse species; the male is larger and, at a distance is conspicuous as it appears black.
+Scotland’s largest and rarest grouse species; the male Capercaillie is a large, turkey-sized bird and at a distance is conspicuous as it appears black.

-When seen more closely there are shades of dark blue on the throat and chest; green on the wings and brown on the back; the tail has white barring.
-He has conspicuous red wattle “eyebrows”.
-The hen is two-thirds the size of the cock and has a predominantly brown appearance, with white, black and brown barring.
+When seen more closely, the male has conspicuous red wattle “eyebrows”, there are shades of dark blue on the throat and chest, green on the wings, brown on the back and the tail has white barring.
+The hen Capercaillie is two-thirds the size of the cock bird and has a predominantly brown appearance, with white, black and brown barring.

 How to be responsible when watching wildlife >